Shad0wCrux/CS-Education/README.md

 ### Videos/Movies
 * [Denken Als Discipline](http://www.cs.utexas.edu/users/EWD/video-audio/NoorderlichtVideo.html) - Discipline in Thought - 30 minute interview with Dijkstra mainly on how he thinks about problems and what he's accomplished.
 Found on Youtube or with the "Manuscripts".
 * [Andrew S. Tanenbaum: The Impact of MINIX](https://www.youtube.com/watch?v=86_BkFsb4eI) - 10 minute interview with Professor Tanenbaum.

+### Miscellaneous
+* [Vim Adventures](http://www.vim-adventures.com) - Study Computer Scienc long enough and you'll eventually end up on a UNIX-like or GNU/Linux operating system.
+Knowing your way around the editor vim can be pretty handy.